 Keeping Pace with the Economic Environment

 The first thing you should do when thinking about your company’s compensation structure is: Think outside the box.
 Because your company exists in a specific place, time and industry.
 When the framework conditions change, you have to react – and not just a few years later.

-Currently, there are good macroeconomic reasons for salary increases, and these realities must be reflected in HR action programs or their job offers will be ignored: Inflation in the United States hit a new high last month (at 8%), which means that all salaries not previously raised by at least 8% are now de facto shrinking because your employees can afford less for your pay.
+Currently, there are good macroeconomic reasons for salary increases, and these realities must be reflected in HR action programs or their job offers will be ignored: The U.S. inflation rate is around 8% in 2022, which means that all salaries not previously raised by at least 8% are now de facto shrinking because your employees can afford less for your pay.

 3 Inflation Scenarios: How Bad Could It Get?Chief Investment Officer Read Summary

 What’s at Stake for the Global Economy as Conflict Looms in UkraineThe New York Times Read Summary